adrianGette/ControlPresupuesto-React/README.md

-Mira la app en vivo en el siguiente enlace:
+Check out the live app at the following link:
 <br>

-<a href="https://control-de-presupuesto-adrian-gette.netlify.app/" style="margin: 0 auto;">Ver la app en vivo</a>
+<a href="https://control-de-presupuesto-adrian-gette.netlify.app/" style="margin: 0 auto;"> See the live app</a>

 <br>